SE-ML/se-ml.github.io/_references/dqml.md

 title: 'Data quality model'
 acronym: DQML
 type: GL - Tier 1
-webpage: More info in the paper: A Data Quality in Use model for BigData, Table 2
+webpage: 'More info in the paper: A Data Quality in Use model for BigData, Table 2'
 ---